phdewitte/data-structures-and-algorithms-unit/README.md

 In addition to familiarizing you with classic data structures, each data structure has a set of required, standard operations.
 Implementing these operations will provide practice with classic algorithms.

+#### Stretches

+Once you finish the challenges, return to any stretches you haven't completed and get to work.
+Many of the stretches represent the kinds of the problems you might see in a heavily technical interview.

 Data Structures:

  1. [Fixed Arrays](../../../data-structures-fixed-array-challenge)